Air Power (TV series)

-Air Power is a historical educational television series broadcast in the 1950s over the CBS television network dealing with the rise of aviation as a military weapon.
+Air Power is a historical educational television series broadcast on CBS from November 11, 1956, until May 5, 1957.
+In 1958 it was repeated, replacing The Twentieth Century during the summer.
+It dealt with the rise of aviation as a military weapon.
 It was produced in cooperation with the United States Air Force.
 The series also featured a musical score composed by Norman Dello Joio and conducted by Alfredo Antonini.

 Synopsis

 Air Power told the story of the rise of aviation as a military weapon, covering military aviation history from the invention of the airplane through the supersonic aircraft and missiles of the mid-1950s, and also discussed rockets and the future of aviation.
 Air Power included the stories of some of the historical heroes of aviation and the leading aviation figures of the mid-20th century.

 Cast

 Walter Cronkite narrated all 26 episodes.
 Eddie Rickenbacker co-narrated the November 18, 1956, episode on the early days of aviation.
 Michael Redgrave co-narrated the December 5, 1956, episode on the Battle of Britain.
 Art Carney co-narrated the December 12, 1956, episode on stunt flying and wing walking.